ndjinga/SOLVERLAB/CoreFlows/gui/doc/svlinstallation.rst

 Advanced Installation
 ------------------------

-If you already have PETSC MED or MEDCoupling on your device you can specify their path and the installation process will not download them again.
+If you already have PETSC, MED and MEDCoupling installed on your system, you can specify their path and the installation process will save time and disk space by not downloading them again.

-This assumes that you have an existing install of:
+Let us assume that you have an existing installation of:

 - PETSC (with submodules SLEPC and HDF5) at the location given by the environment variable PETSC_DIR and the architecture variable PETSC_ARCH